j-schreiber/js-sf-cli-plugin/messages/jsc.apex.schedule.stop.md

 # flags.id.summary

-The CronTrigger Id of the job to stop
+The CronTrigger Id of the job to stop.

 # flags.id.description

 Provide the Id of the cron trigger that was returned by `System.schedule`.
 If the Id is invalid, an error is returned.
+You can add this flag multiple times to specify multiple jobs.

 # flags.trace.summary